Roland West, Loner by Theresa Linden

 This is a beautiful young adult novel that centers around a family in need and a special rosary that affects the lives around them.
 This engaging story touches on very real and difficult issues such as loss and depression while focusing on the power of prayer and the importance of family.
-I was intrigued with the main character, Katelyn, and how she was influenced not only by the crisis of faith in her own personal family but also the very strong beliefs held by her large, extended family.
-The journey that Katelyn is drown into surrounding her grandmother’s rosary is mysterious, thought-provoking, and moving.
+I was intrigued with the main character, Katelyn, and how she was influenced not only by the crisis of faith in her own personal family but also by the very strong beliefs held by her large, extended family.
+The journey that Katelyn is thrown into surrounding her grandmother’s rosary is mysterious, thought-provoking, and moving.
 What a joyful message for anyone, that our prayers can be so powerful and life-changing.
 A Single Bead would make a wonderful Confirmation gift.

 The Shadow of the Bear by Regina Doman

 The Shadow of the Bear is a modern retelling of the Grimm fairy tale Snow White and Rose Red.
 This book is the first of the author’s Fairy Tale Novels where she takes an old story and creates a fresh and entertaining tale for modern teens.
 This exciting novel – part mystery, adventure and fairy tale, is about sisters Blanche and Rose and how their lives are forever changed when a mysterious stranger named Bear happens upon their door, in the “wilderness” of New York City.